wdk-docs/npm-docs/docs/_sources/getting-started/generating-and-locating-npm-debug-log-files.rst.txt

-Generating and locating npm-debug.log files
+Generating and locating npm debug.log files
 ===============================================================================

 When a package fails to install or publish, the npm CLI will generate an npm-debug.log file.
 This log file can help you (and npm Support) figure out what went wrong.